Poorvab2525/mini-prj-P2PFaas/README.md

 The P2PFaaS is a framework that allows you to implement a load balancing/scheduling algorithm.

+# Booting

+For starting the bare framework you can use the command

+`docker-compose up`

+But for running a test you need a function, in benchmarks the pigo-openfaas function is used.
+You can clone in this folder and then use the command

+`docker-compose up -f docker-compose-fn.yml`

+# Information

 For a detailed information about the framework you can read my MSc thesis at [raw.gpm.name/theses/master-thesis.pdf](https://raw.gpm.name/theses/master-thesis.pdf).
 If you are using P2PFaaS in your work please cite [https://ieeexplore.ieee.org/document/8964273/](https://ieeexplore.ieee.org/document/8964273/):

 ```bibtex